Union City station (New York Central Railroad)

-Union City is a historic train station located at Union City, Randolph County, Indiana.
+Union City is a historic train station located at Union City, Indiana.
 It was built in 1876, and is a one-story, rectangular, brick building with limestone trim.
 It measures 92 feet long and has a modified hipped roof.
 The building features wide overhanging eaves in the Prairie School style and Stick Style / Eastlake movement influences.
 It was remodeled between 1925 and 1930.

 It was listed on the National Register of Historic Places in 1983 as the Union City Passenger Depot.